romeroarcasandres/compare_columns/README.md

 This script generates detailed comparison reports by comparing specified columns from delimited text files.
 It highlights differences between the columns and exports an HTML report for each file processed.

 ## Overview:
-The compare_columns_in_files script processes delimited text files (e.g., .csv, .tsv, .txt) within a selected directory.
+The Compare Columns script processes delimited text files (e.g., .csv, .tsv, .txt) within a selected directory.
 For each file, it compares two user-specified columns, calculates differences, and generates an HTML report displaying the results.
 These reports include side-by-side column data and highlighted differences for easy visualization.

 ## Requirements:
 Python 3